 - Street Team Youth Programs

 - My Account

 William T. Shorey

-On this date, we celebrate the birth of William Shorey, a Black whaling captain and entrepreneur, in 1859.
+On this date, we celebrate the birth of William Shorey, a Black whaling captain, and entrepreneur, in 1859.

 Born on the island of Barbados, William T. Shorey was attracted to the sea early in his life.
-A seaman's life was not easy, but for Shorey, and many other Black men, it offered opportunity and a freedom unattainable in other occupations.
+A seaman's life was not easy, but for Shorey, and many other Black men, it offered opportunity and freedom unattainable in other occupations.
 In 1875, as a crew member aboard a British vessel bound for Boston, Shorey gained the attention of the ship's captain, who took time to teach him the basics of navigation.
 By 1880, Shorey had become an officer.

-He sailed out of Boston harbor aboard the Emma F. Herriman on a three-year whaling voyage that would eventually take him to San Francisco.
-While stationed on the West Coast, he advanced his rank from officer third class to first officer.
+He sailed out of Boston Harbor aboard the Emma F. Herriman on a three-year whaling voyage that would eventually take him to San Francisco.
+While stationed on the West Coast, he advanced his rank from officer third class to the first officer.
 After only ten years at sea, Shorey became the only Black captain on the West Coast.
-A whaling career was treacherous and unusually short, Shorey's skills as commander were often tested.
+A whaling career was treacherous and unusually short, Shorey's skills as a commander were often tested.
 His intelligence and experience earned the respect and admiration of his crew.

 In 1887, he married Julia Ann Shelton, the daughter of a prominent San Francisco family.
 The Shorey residence in Oakland was at 1774 Division Street.